when-moon/blockPoll/README.md

 * The **web API** provides a wrapper for the contract whereby external third party companies and applications can build around to display current electoral progress and statistics in a more visually appealing way.
 This allows companies like **CNN** and the like to pull from information in the API and integrate it into their websites and applications in the manner they see fit.

 ## How to use <a name="How-to-use"></a>
 **blockPoll** is intended to be used for the creation, interaction and viewing of a fully fledged electoral system on a decentralized blockchain.
-The way it works depends on its user at any given time.
+The way in which **blockPoll** is used depends on the type of user, as well as thier level of administration.

 ### Administrator <a name="Administrator"></a>
 An administrator is in charge of creating the voting contract and deploying it on the blockchain.
 The administrator also acts as a registrar in the sense that they are responsible for inserting both the candidates, voters and the voters weighting credits into the database.
 The administrator has knowledge of both the name of the voter and his/her private ID key.
 The administrator should be someone who is not involved in the voting procedure and must not share publicly the associated voter with their public key.
 This is a slight flaw as it allows for a tampering.